tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   (789, 'Arnold Tolenski', 43, '15 Silicon Avenue', 'San Francisco', 'CA', 94016, 'arnold.tolenski5121@gmail.com');
   ```

-* In order to achieve second normal form, the data in `first_nf_employee` should be separated out so as to create multiple tables that represent the contextual domains, namely the employee and email domains; the records in each table should be unique.
+* In order to achieve second normal form, the data in `first_nf_employee` should be separated out to the `second_nf_employee` and `second_nf_employee_email` tables.
+Each table should represent a specific contextual domain, such as employee and email attributes, and should contain unique primary keys in which all non-ID columns are dependent.
 Note that the two tables are still connected by the common `employee_id` column.

   ```sql
   INSERT INTO second_nf_employee